ncatlab/nlab-content/pages/2252.md

 ## Idea

-A _formal scheme_ is a [[ringed space]] which is (typically) not an algebraic [[scheme]].
-It is instead an enlarged version of a scheme including an infinitesimal neighborhood, which is expressed in terms of structure sheaves which are closer to sheaves of completions like formal power series rings rather than the polynomial rings.
+A _formal scheme_ is a completion of an algebraic scheme.
+It is a [[ringed space]] being an enlarged version of a scheme including an infinitesimal neighborhood, which is expressed in terms of structure sheaves which are closer to sheaves of completions like formal power series rings rather than the polynomial rings.

 ## Motivation